fslaborg/FSharp.Charting/examples/index.md

 Limitations:

-* Currently Windows-only.
-This may change (i.e. cross-platform and web charting for a subset of chaet specifications).
+* Windows-only.
+This may change (i.e. cross-platform and web charting for a subset of chart specifications).

 Documentation
 -------------